thelounge/thelounge.github.io/_api/public-client.md

 ### `#runAsUser(command: String, targetId: String)`

-Allows to make the client send a message/run a command.
+Allows you to make the client send a message/run a command.

 Arguments: